-Fairfax has extended its fixed income portfolio from 1.2 years at Dec 31, 2021 to 2.4 years at June 30, 2023.
-This locks in higher interest rates for the next couple of years.
+Fairfax has extended its fixed income portfolio from 1.2 years at Dec 31, 2021 to more than 3 years at December 31, 2023.
+This locks in higher interest rates for the next 3 to 4 years.

 It seems reasonable to expect the management team at Fairfax to continue to make good capital allocation decisions.